-The organization addresses the current and potential impact of its products, programs, services, facilities and operations, including associated risks by reviewing the qualitative and quantitative data collected from various program sources, from the public.
+The organization addresses the current and potential impact on the public of its programs, services, facilities and operations, including associated risks by reviewing the qualitative and quantitative data collected from various program sources, from the public.
 The output and outcome indicators provide valuable information regarding the services and programs.
 In regard to risk factors, the university has in place an Institutional Review Board (IRB) that reviews all surveys and programs that involve human subjects.
 Before data is collected, the research protocol or program offerings must go through the IRB for approval.